-Alina Schechner is an associate in the litigation practice, focusing on commercial and complex civil litigation.
+Alina Schechner is a senior associate in the litigation practice, focusing on commercial and complex civil litigation.
 She has been involved in some of the firm’s high-profile cases, assisting clients during all stages of a litigation, including disputes involving trade secret misappropriation, breach of contract and bankruptcies.

 She has earned extensive trial experience over the course of her career.